Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Fritillaria come in all sizes from the impressive Crown Imperial to the tiny Snake's Head.
 Deer hate them all.
 Be careful not to plant the crown imperial too close to your living areas.
 The scent has been described as like a fox.
 I've never smelled a fox, but I can attest to the fact that it smells similar to a skunk!
 The smaller bulbs lack the noxious odor but are still deer resistant.
 My personal favorite is the Guinea Hen Flower.
 From a distance, the flower appears to have a checkerboard pattern on it.

 Deer can be very destructive to your landscape.
 Planting deer resistant plants can help alleviate the destruction.
-Fortunately, there are quite a few different bulbs that are not on the deer's menu.
+Fortunately, there are quite a few bulbs that bloom in the spring that are not on the deer's menu.

 © 2013 Caren White